mangodairy/mytest/_Kubernetes/KubernetesPart4_Pods.md

 **We will have a detailed discussion of this in another series which is specifically talking about the PODs.**
 {: .notice--success}
 {: style="text-align: justify;"}

+[Our next module is on deployment, Click here][(https://rajith.in/Kubernetes/KubernetesPart5_Deployment-1/)

 <div markdown="0"><a href="#" class="btn btn--success">Go back to the Top of the page </a></div>